microsoft/WindowsAppSDK/specs/AppLifecycle/StateNotifications/AppLifecycle StateNotifications.md

 ## Description

-Providing a Reunion version of PowerManager is relatively straightforward, in that we aim to bring across the entire existing API in its current form.
+Providing a Windows App SDK version of PowerManager is relatively straightforward, in that we aim to bring across the entire existing API in its current form.
 For the Win32 APIs, the situation is a little murkier.
 It boils down to a choice between 2 usage patterns: